WXBU

-WXBU (channel 15) is a television station licensed to Lancaster, Pennsylvania, United States, serving the Susquehanna Valley region as an affiliate of the digital multicast network TBD.
+WXBU (channel 15) is a television station licensed to Lancaster, Pennsylvania, United States, serving the Susquehanna Valley region as an affiliate of the Spanish-language network Univision.
 The station is owned by Howard Stirk Holdings, a partner company of the Sinclair Broadcast Group.
-WXBU's advertising sales office is located on Butler Road in West Cornwall Township (with a Lebanon postal address); the station shares transmitter facilities with Sinclair-owned, Harrisburg-licensed CBS affiliate WHP-TV (channel 21) on a ridge north of Linglestown Road in Middle Paxton Township.
+WXBU's advertising sales office is located on Butler Road in West Cornwall Township; the station shares transmitter facilities with Sinclair-owned, Harrisburg-licensed CBS affiliate WHP-TV (channel 21) on a ridge north of Linglestown Road in Middle Paxton Township.

 History

 Early history

 The station first signed on the air on October 25, 1953, as WLBR-TV, operating as an independent station.
 Originally licensed to Lebanon, it transmitted its signal at one kilowatt on a 572 ft tower located just north of Mount Gretna.
 The station was originally owned by the Lebanon Television Corporation, a joint venture of the Lebanon Broadcasting Company (owner of WLBR radio [1270 AM] and WQFM [100.1 FM, now WFVY]) and the Lebanon News Publishing Company (owner of the Lebanon Daily News).
 On October 16, 1954, the station went off the air after Hurricane Hazel knocked out the power to its transmitter, although they had already filed to go dark on that date with the Federal Communications Commission (FCC).

-In 1955, Triangle Publications bought the channel 15 license from Lebanon Television but the sale was held up by challenges from nearby Harrisburg television stations WHP-TV, WCMB-TV (now defunct) and WTPA-TV (now WHTM-TV) and Reading television station WHUM-TV (also now defunct) and the station finally returned to the air with increased power on May 2, 1957.
+In 1955, Triangle Publications bought the channel 15 license from Lebanon Television, but the sale was held up by challenges from nearby Harrisburg television stations WHP-TV, WCMB-TV (now defunct), WTPA-TV (now WHTM-TV), and Reading television station WHUM-TV (also now defunct).
+The station finally returned to the air with increased power on May 2, 1957.
 Under Triangle ownership, the station became a part-time ABC affiliate and received other programs from then sister station WFIL-TV (now ABC owned-and-operated station WPVI-TV) in Philadelphia.
 Triangle changed the station's call letters on New Year's Day 1959 to WLYH-TV (representing its service area of Lebanon, York and Harrisburg).
 In 1963, it became a CBS affiliate as part of the Keystone Network, a three-station network serving South Central Pennsylvania that also included WHP-TV (channel 21) in Harrisburg, and WSBA-TV (channel 43, now WPMT-TV) in York.
 This arrangement was necessary in the days before cable television gained much penetration.
 South Central Pennsylvania had just been collapsed into one large and mountainous market earlier in the year.
 UHF stations have never covered large areas or rugged terrain very well.
-It created a strong combined signal with 55 percent overlap.
+The Keystone Network created a strong combined signal with 55 percent overlap.